sum1kawa/timemachine/README.md

 License
 ---

-GPL and BSD Licenses for History Timemachine
-Copyright (c) 2016-present, Yasunobu Sumikawa, All rights reserved.
+GPL and BSD Licenses for History Time Machine Copyright (c) 2016-present, Yasunobu Sumikawa, All rights reserved.

 Redistribution and use in source form, with or without modification,